Famolus/HTPressableButton/README.md

 HTPressableButton
 ==============
-HTPressableButton is designed for iOS developers to be able to focus more on other tasks instead of prettifying buttons.
-Our button has a Flat UI design and we guarantee easy and convenient integration.
+HTPressableButton is designed for iOS developers to be able to spend time developing ideas, not building basic buttons.
+These stylish and flat-designed buttons can easily be modified and are perfect for almost any project.
+With no worry over color choice, HTPressableButton also includes beautiful color schemes that perfectly suit with your app.

 Installation